The #MonsterTakeover showcases the research of our postgraduate and early career researchers as we hand over control to

 It is early 2021.
 Large parts of the globe are in lockdown to try to limit the ravages of the covid-19 pandemic.
 Conferences and Symposia are postponed and there is still a long road to travel back to ‘normal’.
 What better moment to give you an alternative way to encounter and engage with cutting edge research on the past, in a digestible format that can fit in around online teaching, caring duties, daily exercise and lying on the floor in a darkened room breathing deeply, etc?

 Below you will find links to posts written by early career scholars (baggily defined as budding historians who do not have a permanent job), showcasing their research and airing views on academic life.
-We are closed to new submission for now, but we’ll be back with another issue of the Monster ECR Takeover in the future!
+We are closed to new submissions for now, but we’ll be back with another issue of the Monster ECR Takeover in the future!